Kodak Building 9: Abandonment and reuse

 In 2013, the campus was purchased by Metrolinx to become the site of the Mount Dennis metro station and bus terminal.
 The main floor will be a station entrance while the three floors above will be reserved for future use.

 In August 2016, the building was moved to a temporary site for construction of the LRT station.
 In November 2017, it was moved back to its original position.

-The ground floor became publicly accessible when the station opened for GO, UP and bus service on November 16, 2025.
+The ground floor became publicly accessible when the station opened for GO, UP and TTC bus service on November 16, 2025.